How to Communicate With Your Ancestors

 Halloween and The Day of the Dead

 These two celebrations are traditionally considered ceremonial days and nights to honor and communicate with one’s ancestors.
-This is a time to create family altars, perform ceremonies with the ancestors and lay out offerings of flowers, incense, crystals, art and food.
+This is a time to create family altars, perform ceremonies with the ancestors, and layout offerings of flowers, incense, crystals, art, and food.
 Halloween or All Hallows Eve literally means Holy Night or All Saint’s Night.
-It is a time to honor and communicate with those that have taken their spirit walk, ancestors and the holy or saintly ones.
-The Day of the Dead maintains the spiritual essence of ceremony, honor and communication in the deeper regions of Mexico.
+It is a time to honor and communicate with those that have taken their spirit walk, ancestors, and the holy or saintly ones.
+The Day of the Dead maintains the spiritual essence of ceremony, honor, and communication in the deeper regions of Mexico.

 Last year at this time, I was in southern Mexico, in the city of Merida, studying the Mayan tradition.
-Two days before Day of the Dead, I decided to take a walk in the main plaza to enjoy the night air.
+Two days before the Day of the Dead, I decided to take a walk in the main plaza to enjoy the night air.
 I encountered a celebration amongst the locals.
-Dozens of families from surrounding villages were joyfully creating altars, cooking and sharing food, lighting candles, putting up photos of their deceased and playing music all around the central plaza.
+Dozens of families from surrounding villages were joyfully creating altars, cooking and sharing food, lighting candles, putting up photos of their deceased, and playing music all around the central plaza.
 It was a very moving experience and I could feel the light coming in through their intentions and offerings to their familial ancestors.

-Elements of these beautiful ceremonies and altar practices can be observed in our modern Halloween by way of candles in jack-o-lanterns, candy offerings and festivities.
+Elements of these beautiful ceremonies and altar practices can be observed in our modern Halloween by way of candles in jack-o-lanterns, candy offerings, and festivities.
 If you choose, you can mindfully reconnect to these ancient practices while the veil between the two worlds is open this time of year.

 Who is an Ancestor?

 The Lakota say Mitakuye Oyasin, “All are my relations”- the tree, water, sky, earth, animals, brothers, sisters and those that have taken their spirit walk.
 There is a sacred hoop, a medicine wheel, a mandala of life.
 All is connected.
-All is life and all has the essence of Love.
-All are children of the Great Mother and Father - in spirit and physical form.
+All is life and all have the essence of Love.
+All are children of the Great Mother and Father – in spirit and physical form.

 An ancestor is one who took a physical body and experienced the loves, sorrows, joys and pains of being human.
 They are your parents, aunts, uncles, grandparents, great grandparents.
 Anyone who has taken their spirit walk.
 Anyone who is in your soul tribe.

 The ancestors are ones who intimately know what it is like to take the human incarnation and share your spiritual and/or physical DNA.
-They can have great empathy, compassion and sensitivity for what it is like to be in a personal earth journey.
-They can provide helpful teachings, guidance, protection, healing and forgiveness from the spirit dimension.
+They can have great empathy, compassion, and sensitivity for what it is like to be in a personal earth journey.
+They can provide helpful teachings, guidance, protection, healing, and forgiveness from the spirit dimension.
 Ancestors may also have their own continued healing work and evolution to do as a spirit and are still considered part of the sacred hoop of life.

 There are other types of ancestors, including Territorial Ancestors (aka Land Ancestors) and Spiritual Ancestors.
 Territorial or Land Ancestors are beings that incarnate on a piece of land and are now connected to the land as spiritual guardians and stewards.
 Your family ancestors can also be your Territorial Ancestors if you are living/working on ancestral lands.
 Your Spiritual Ancestors are lineages of spirit beings that your soul repeatedly chooses to work with.
-This could be Archangel Michael, Buddha, Quan Yin (aka Guanyin), White Buffalo Calf Woman, Star Beings from the Pleiades, or the Egyptian wisdoms spirits- the sky is the limit.
+This could be Archangel Michael, Buddha, Quan Yin (aka Guanyin), White Buffalo Calf Woman, Star Beings from the Pleiades, or the Egyptian wisdom spirits- the sky is the limit.
 There are infinite possibilities and a particular ancestor could be in multiple “categories”.

 For our ceremony on how to communicate with your ancestors, we are going to focus on your soul tribe ancestors.
 It is perfectly all right to invite your other ancestral lineages to be present and assist as well.